SciFae/SciFae/README.md

 :bulb: I'm currently working on SaaS and software solutions across energy, finance, and supply-chain.

-:briefcase: I collaborate on fun projects at<a href="https://www.thebitfoundry.net"> @thebitfoundry</a>
+:briefcase: I collaborate on projects for fun at<a href="https://www.thebitfoundry.net"> @thebitfoundry</a>

 :rocket: I love all things SpaceX, Tesla, crypto, startups, and design